risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

 ### Indexes

 Indexes in a database are typically created on one or more columns of a table, allowing the database management system (DBMS) to locate and retrieve the desired data from the table quickly.
-This can greatly improve the performance of database queries, especially for large tables or frequently accessed tables.
+This can significantly improve the performance of database queries, especially for large tables or frequently accessed tables.
+In RisingWave, indexes can speed up batch queries.

 ### Materialized views